Meet our team of experienced researchers, communicators, and collaborators committed to making California a better place for everyone to call home.

 Jonathan enjoys cooking, seeing live music, and spending time outdoors with his spouse and son, especially biking, hiking, and skiing.

-Sara Kimberlin, Senior Policy Analyst, focuses on economic security and housing needs and policies.
+Sara Kimberlin, Senior Policy Fellow, focuses on economic security and housing needs and policies.
 Her work examines how Californians meet their basic needs through employment and public supports, including safety net programs and refundable tax credits — and how public policies can be improved to close gaps, be more equitable, and help more Californians make ends meet.
 She also focuses on housing affordability and homelessness and effective policy approaches to address these challenges, recognizing that unaffordable housing is a key driver of economic insecurity for many Californians.

 Sara came to the Budget Center in 2017 from the Stanford Center on Poverty and Inequality, where she continues to be an Affiliate and member of the team producing the California Poverty Measure.
 She has also worked as a research fellow evaluating child welfare policy; as development director for a homeless services nonprofit; and as a consultant to nonprofits, philanthropy, and cross-sector partnerships, specializing in housing, workforce development, and safety net supports.
 Sara holds a bachelor’s degree from Harvard University and a master’s degree and Ph.D. in social welfare from the University of California, Berkeley.